 - Dramamine – You never know if you might get seasick while cruising.
 Always best to have some medication along, just in case.

-- Overdoor shoe hanger for toiletries – This is a space saver if you’re taking a lot of personal items.
+- Overdoor toiletry kit – This is a space saver if you’re taking a lot of personal items.
 The space in the bathroom is limited and you won’t want to have a bunch of things crowding the sink area.
-Take an over the door shoe hanger where you can stash all of your toiletry items and hang on the bathroom door.
+Take a toiletry bag that hangs over the bathroom door to stash all of your stuff.

 - Collapsible shoe hanger – You know those collapsible box-style shoe hangers?
 They’ll really come in handy on your cruise if you’re planning to take a number of different shoes.
 Since they take up very little space in your luggage and they provide vertical space in the closet, they’re great!